imilosk/CG_ball_quest/README.md

 this.pointColor = [0.1, 0.0, 0.1];
 this.specularColor = [0.933, 0.510, 0.933];
 ```
-You can change the point light position in the main.js, search for:
+You can change the point light position in the main.js.
+Search for:
 ```
 light = new Light([0.0, 10000.0, 1000.0]);
 ```